izarus-rots/cse185-project-pcisa/README.md

     Allows you to specify a location for the output.
 By default, outputs to the current directory `.`.
 - `--plot` or `-p`

     Generates a quick plot for the PC results (only uses top two PCs).
 Default: `False`.
+Currently only outputs to the current directory `.` and will be named `quickPCA.png`.

 # Contributors